ReDI-School/react-berlin-2024-spring/readme.md

 ## Running the project

-To run this project, you need to first download and install all the dependences.
+To run this project, you need to first download and install all the dependencies.

 ```
  npm install